pijarpahlawan/mini-database-manager/README.md

 # Book Store Management Data
 This is a simple database program for bookstores.
 Features in this program include:
-- create, read, update, and delete data or database
+- update and reset database
 - book purchase
-- exporting receipt from book purchased
 ## How To Compile
 ```bash
 ./compile.sh